Skip to primary navigation Skip to content Skip to footer

 Respectfully photographing baby wildlife protects both visitors and the animals they've travelled to see.

 Baby animals are very cute but you should not approach them.
 When one finds a baby, or babies, the mother is often nearby and watching their young, making sure they are safe.
 If guests disturb the animals it’s possible the mother might abandon her young.
-Also, some mothers—moose, elk, and bears for example—ferociously defend their offspring and might injure humans who venture too close.
+Also, some mothers (moose, elk, and bears for example) will ferociously defend their offspring and potentially injure humans who venture too close.

 By photographing wild animals like this moose calf from a distance, visitors can help protect baby wildlife.